akka/akka/akka-docs/java/untyped-actors.rst

   You might be tempted at times to offer an ``UntypedActor`` factory which always returns the same instance, e.g. by using a static field.
-This is not supported, as it works against the meaning of an actor restart, which is described here: :ref:`supervision-restart`.
+This is not supported, as it goes against the meaning of an actor restart, which is described here: :ref:`supervision-restart`.

 UntypedActor API